Tuesday, 31 May 2016

 I felt that I could almostb reach out and touch this magnificent volcano

 We flew through valleys and alongside towering, and not so towering, volcanoes - hard to believe that we were right there so close to the rugged crags of live volcanoes.
 There are a few hundred on the Kamchatka Peninsula but at the moment only about 30 are active ... wow!
 We saw a couple like sleeping dragons breathing out plumes of gas/smoke/steam and one which, although not active yesterday, is perpetually black and 'smooth' because it constantly spews out black ash.
 The snow for miles around is grey - truly mind-boggling .
-We saw footprints of bears weaving bizarre trsils in the snowy slopes and we were told that a mother and a couple of cubs were found wandering inside the rim of one crater - keeping warm no doubt.
-So evidently the bears do venture up pretty high, but normally concentrate around the many rivers during the salmon season gorging themselves on salmon until around October when they seem to only eat the roe - they stand on the fish and squirt the eggs into their mouths, clever things.
+We saw the footprints of bears weaving bizarre trails in the snowy slopes and we were told that a mother and a couple of cubs were found wandering inside the rim of one crater - keeping warm no doubt.
+Evidently the bears do venture up pretty high, but normally concentrate around the many rivers during the salmon season gorging themselves on salmon until around October when they seem to only eat the roe - they stand on the fish and squirt the eggs into their mouths, clever things.
 They also eat the fishes' brains - all high fat and protein food to last them through winter.
 The rest of the time they live on cedar nuts, berries and meadowsweet (or some herbaceous plants like that).

 We were surrounded by volcanoes - what an awesome spectacle!
-We learnt about the different types of volcanoes on Kamchatka and in fact saw all 5 so we felt very lucky.
+We learnt about the different types of volcanoes on Kamchatka and in fact saw all 5 so we felt very fortunate.
 The destination of our flight, the Valley of Geysers 200Km from PK, was discovered by a woman geologist back in 1941.

 The helipad for the Valley of Geysers - from there you walk